MericFournier/hetic-p2020-20/readme.md

 #### Git commit convention

-We used to add a "gitmoji" to all the commit we made in order to separate them and reconize them easily
+We used to add a [gitmoji](https://gitmoji.carloscuesta.me/) to all the commit we made in order to separate them and reconize them easily

 ##   GULP